-Life Cycle Cost
+What is Life Cycle Costing?

 Life cycle costing is a methodology for calculating the whole cost of a system from inception to disposal.
 The system will vary from industry to industry and could for instance be a building, a ship, a weapon system or a power station.

-Using the LCC Module in Availability Workbench
+Using the Life Cycle Cost Module in Availability Workbench

 The Life Cycle Cost (LCC) module of Availability Workbench allows users to build a hierarchical cost breakdown structure (CBS) through an unlimited number of indenture levels.
 The CBS may be directly linked to cost predictions produced by the RCMCost or AvSim modules.
 Other costs may be defined as time-dependent cost equations or simple numerical values.
 Global variables may be defined and utilized in the cost equations.